-- (e) When a party, attorney, authorized agent or witness [presents himself to a Referee at the location of a scheduled hearing] appears for the Referee's hearing at a time subsequent to the disposition of that hearing, the Referee shall record in the file of such case the name of such person, the time of such late arrival, and the reason given, if any, for such late arrival. - (f) A Referee decision dismissing an appeal due to the failure of the appealing party to appear at the scheduled hearing and prosecute the appeal may consist of a short-form decision which shall conform with [Section 31-237g-13 and 31-237g-34(c) of these regulations] Section 31-237g-13 of the Regulations of Connecticut State Agencies, include a statement of the time allowed for appearance at the scheduled hearing, a statement that the appealing party failed to so timely [appeal] appear, and an announcement of the Referee's decision dismissing such appeal pursuant to subsection (b) (1) [above] of this section.
-Such decision need not otherwise comply with Section 31-237g-20(b) of these regulations.
-A Referee decision dismissing an untimely appeal pursuant to Section 31-237g-34 of the Regulations of Connecticut State Agencies, where the appealing party also failed to timely appear at the referee's hearing, may consist of a short-form decision which shall consider the good cause factors listed in subsection (c) of said section.
-Any appealing party whose appeal was dismissed pursuant to this section may, pursuant to Section 31-237g-34 of [these regulations] the Regulations of Connecticut State Agencies, file a motion to reopen, vacate, set aside or modify such dismissal decision, or file an appeal to the Board from such decision. - (g) For purposes of this section, good cause shall include such factors listed in Section 31-237g-15(b) of [these regulations] the Regulations of Connecticut State Agencies as may be relevant to a party's failure to appear.
+- (e) When a party, attorney, authorized agent or witness [presents himself to a Referee at the location of a scheduled hearing] appears for the Referee's hearing at a time subsequent to the disposition of that hearing, the Referee shall record in the file of such case the name of such person, the time of such late arrival, and the reason given, if any, for such late arrival. - (f) A Referee decision dismissing an appeal due to the failure of the appealing party to appear at the scheduled hearing and prosecute the appeal may consist of a short-form decision which shall conform with Section 31-237g-13 and 31-237g-34(c) of [these regulations] the Regulations of Connecticut State Agencies, include a statement of the time allowed for appearance at the scheduled hearing, a statement that the appealing party failed to so timely appeal, and an announcement of the Referee's decision dismissing such appeal pursuant to subsection (b) (1) [above] of this section.
+Such decision need not otherwise comply with Section 31- 237g-20(b) of [these regulations] the Regulations of Connecticut State Agencies.
+Any appealing party whose appeal was dismissed pursuant to this section may, pursuant to Section 31- 237g-34 of [these regulations] the Regulations of Connecticut State Agencies, file a motion to reopen, vacate, set aside or modify such dismissal decision, or file an appeal to the Board from such decision. - (g) For purposes of this section, good cause shall include such factors listed in Section 31-237g-15(b) of [these regulations] the Regulations of Connecticut State Agencies as may be relevant to a party's failure to appear.